mctrashmoney/python-challenge/README.md

 ### About this analysis:

 1. I've had office hours with all three TAs this week.
-Making sure I have everything set up and I can find my path and relative paths for the CSV files.
+Making sure I have everything set up and I can find my path and relative paths for the CSV files (It was extremely useful to use relative paths in this assignment).
 I still need to do a more 1on1 session outside those hours.
 2. My group has had more time sharing resources together in class when we find them.
 3. I will say one thing this time that I need to learn more about exporting files.
 I had to look that up with AI.
 Most of the exporting to txt and formatting into it I didn't know since we didn't cover it in class.
 4. A big stumbling block I had was trying to start counts in the second row, which was frustrating.
 I even named it 'donotcount' in line 19 on PyBank and 'skipheader' on PyPoll in line 18.
 I kept forgetting this step.
 (Later on today I found that the cereal solution code had the solution in the stackoverflow link.
 I had already however, looked it up online.
 This helped me look at the same approach being used in two different scenarios).